Esconine/Fastfetch_Configs/README.md

 > [!NOTE]
 > If you want to use your own Fastfetch logo follow these steps:
 >
-> 1. Delete the existing logo at "~/.config/fastfetch/logo/fastfetch.png":
+> 1. Delete the existing logo at "~/.config/fastfetch/logo/fastfetch.png" by running this command in the terminal:
 >
 > ```
 > rm -rf ~/.config/fastfetch/logo/fastfetch.png